Is Erythritol a Safe Sweetener? 5 Things to Consider

 Conclusions

-The findings suggest that erythritol is not only associated with an increased risk of serious cardiac events, but may also promote the formation of blood clots.
-Therefore, further studies are needed to assess the long-term safety of erythritol.
-Until then, our advice will remain to use foods and supplements that are free of non-nutritive artificial sweeteners such as those from the swissnaturalmed line.
+Therefore, further studies are needed to evaluate the long-term safety of erythritol, but until then, our advice will remain to use foods and supplements that are free of non-nutritive artificial sweeteners such as those from the swissnaturalmed line.

 Related